 - Seven 485.
 The Caterham-Ford 2.0 litre engine powers the Seven 485 from 0-100km/h in just 3.9 seconds and helps it reach a top speed of 240km/h.

-Chinese car manufacturer Chery is a state-owned corporation and was founded by the Chinese Government in 1997.
-It became China’s largest exporter of passenger cars in 2003 and Chery Motors Australia has been importing its models to our shores since 2011.
+Car manufacturer Chery is a state-owned corporation and was founded by the Chinese Government in 1997.
+It became China's largest exporter of passenger cars in 2003.
+Chery Motors Australia imported models from 2011-2014.

 - J1.
 A compact hatch designed for budget-conscious Aussie buyers.